‘EXAUDI, the extraordinary ensemble of vocal virtuosi’ The Sunday Times

 The Evening Standard

-Exaudi means “Hear!”, and it’s a fine name for this eight-voice vocal group, which approaches its twin loves of new music and Renaissance music with the same missionary zeal.
+EXAUDI means “Hear!”, and it’s a fine name for this eight-voice vocal group, which approaches its twin loves of new music and Renaissance music with the same missionary zeal.
 James Weeks, the group’s director, wants to show both can seize our hearts and minds with the same immediacy.
 To prove it, he’s conceived the idea of a brand-new “madrigal book”, containing newly written madrigals by living composers.
 At the group’s 10th anniversary concert on Sunday, we heard the first four of them, alongside madrigals by Gesualdo and Monteverdi…

 …So did those old Italians knock the moderns clean out of the ring?
 Not quite.
-Salvatore Sciarrino’s Tre Madrigali (actually not part of Exaudi’s madrigal book) conjured poetically telling vocal sounds to illustrate its fleeting Japanese texts.
+Salvatore Sciarrino’s Tre Madrigali (actually not part of EXAUDI’s madrigal book) conjured poetically telling vocal sounds to illustrate its fleeting Japanese texts.
 The most moving of the new works was Michael Finnissy’s adaptation of a Gesualdo madrigal, his three added vocal parts adding a mournful commentary to Gesualdo’s original.
 Here, as elsewhere, the performances were a marvel.
-At Exaudi’s previous concerts I’ve sometimes felt their focus on pinpoint accuracy got in the way of other musical values.
+At EXAUDI’s previous concerts I’ve sometimes felt their focus on pinpoint accuracy got in the way of other musical values.
 Here correctness was swallowed up in riveting emotional engagement.

 The Telegraph

-‘Exposure 2011’ at Kings Place, 3/10/11
+‘Exposure 2011’ at Kings Place, 3 October 2011

 Having ‘completely missed’ the Boulez love-in at the Southbank this weekend, I thought I might try EXAUDI’s premiere-heavy programme of contemporary choral music at Kings Place.
 I have to say that it has been some of the best money I have spent on a concert all year.
 The group manage the wild frontiers of avant garde choral music with a mix of good singing, fearsome musicianship and (very English, this one) wit – if the music fails to stun or seduce then the audience laughs with the musicians, not at them.
 There is no chance of being bored… I think part of the appeal of this concert was watching the group perform: the discreet clatter of tuning forks in particularly awkward chicanes; sideways glances, usually for synchronisation, occasionally in fear or fun; the rigorous beat of James Weeks maintaining the structure.
 It must surely be a very different experience simply hearing the music on record or in broadcast.
 Either way the singing would be just as fine.